luyadev/luya/docs/releases/note_rc4.md

-Finally – with this release, the new admin UI is available!
+Finally – with this LUYA release, the new admin UI is available!

 It took us almost half a year to develop and integrate the new admin UI.
 We rewrote all HTML and CSS files on the basis of the Bootstrap 4 framework (which will make it easier for developers to style their own extensions to the LUYA backend).
 There was also plenty of work involved adapting the AngularJS scripts.